php/doc-base/docs/structure.md

 Note: *classname* is the lowercased name of the class, not a literal file or directory name.

 There are some other important files:
-- *{LANG}/language-defs.ent* - contains local entities used by this language.
+- *language-defs.ent* - contains local entities used by this language.
 Some common ones are the main part titles, but you should also put entities used only by this language's files here.
-- *{LANG}/language-snippets.ent* - longer often used XML snippets translated to this language.
+- *language-snippets.ent* - longer often used XML snippets translated to this language.
   Including common warnings, notes, etc.
-- *{LANG}/translation.xml* - this file is used to store all central translation info, like a small intro text for translators and the persons list.
+- *translation.xml* - this file is used to store all central translation info, like a small intro text for translators and the persons list.
 This file is not present in the English tree.